Discrete Logarithm

 A kind of interactive zero-knowledge proof used to prove knowledge of some secret without revealing it.

-In particular, in this context, it is used to prove the knowledge of the discrete logarithm of a value with respect to a public generator.
+In particular, in this context, it is used to prove knowledge of the discrete logarithm of a value with respect to a public generator.

 G